 Occasionally, extenuating circumstances will result in a student's needing to withdraw from the university after the published date for withdrawals.
 In these cases, the student must present a request to the associate vice president for student affairs.
-The request will be reviewed and the student informed of procedures to follow to effect the withdrawal.
+The request will be reviewed and the student will be informed of the procedures to follow to effect the withdrawal.
 This option is not available during the final week of classes or during the final examination period.